 HIV transmission is shrouded in a veil of misconceptions.
-This, to a large extent is due to lack of proper knowledge in HIV/AIDS.
+This, to a large extent, is due to lack of proper knowledge of HIV/AIDS.
 However, a portion of these misconceptions also comes from ignorance, from people who are well versed in how HIV can be transmitted.

 So, how hard is it to get HIV?
 The answer to this is that depends on the mode of transmission.
 HIV can be transmitted through a number of ways.
 As such, each method of transmission has its own degree of causing infection.
 But to give you a more satisfactory answer, I will discuss the various modes of transmission and their degree of infectivity.

-This is the most common method through which majority of people get infected.
+This is the most common method through which the majority of people get infected.
 However, as we all know, there are different types of sex.
-The fact is that, they all carry different levels of risk.
+The fact is that they all carry different levels of risk.

 There have been about 10 studies on this.
 The studies showed that receptive vaginal sex

 carried an infection risk of 0.
 08%.
 This translates to 1 infection in about 1,250 exposures.
 This study assumed that no condoms were used during the sexual acts.

 Analysis of 3 different studies showed that unprotected anal sex carried a risk of 1.4% to the person who was receptive.
 Insertive anal sex carried a risk of infection ranging from 0.06% to 0.62%.

 Unfortunately, there has been no proper research in this category.